Children’s car seats have a reputation for being difficult to understand and install, but this doesn’t have to be the case.

-Children are 3 times more at risk of death or injury where the play area is not fenced off from the driveway.
-The risk is higher for children in homes where driveways are shared.
 Extreme care should be taken in driveways where children may be playing.
 Most of the children who are killed or injured are toddlers around 2 years of age.
-Small children cannot be seen behind a vehicle.
+All vehicles have blind zones where small children cannot be seen.

 Keep children safe and secure, well away from driveways.

-- Fence off the driveway from the main play area — particularly if the driveway is shared.
+- Fence off the driveway from the house or play area — particularly if the driveway is shared.

-- Always check behind the vehicle before reversing.
+- Always check around the vehicle before getting in.